PredescuSebastianIon/Chat-App/README.md

 ## Some coffee for energy

-If my project helped you and you want to see more from me, be sure to boost my energy with a [coffee](https://ko-fi.com/sebypredescu) please :smiling:!
+If my project helped you and you want to see more from me, be sure to boost my energy with a [coffee](https://ko-fi.com/sebypredescu) please :smiley:!